 The European Green Deal and the Circular Economy Action Plan 2.0

 The European Green Deal of 11 December 2019 places a central focus on the importance of circular economy policies as a part of Europe’s objective to transform into a climate-neutral continent by 2050.

 ‘Building and renovating in an energy and resource efficient way’ is a specific action area of the Green Deal.
 This highlights the importance of greening the construction sector to reduce material and energy consumption and increase resource efficiency, while maintaining the importance of affordability.

 The Circular Economy Action Plan builds upon the success of the first Action Plan, which served as a powerful tool in the transition towards a circular economy.
-The new Action Plan will be ambitious in its aims, looking at the entire life cycle of products and materials and will include a ‘sustainable products’ focus and an increased role for Extended Producer Responsibility schemes.
+The New Circular Economy Action Plan is ambitious in its aims, looking at the entire life cycle of products and materials and includes a ‘sustainable products’ focus as well as an increased role for Extended Producer Responsibility schemes.

-Construction will be covered as a key, resource-intensive transition sector together with textiles, electronics and plastics.
-The new Circular Economy Action Plan will give more importance to the empowerment of stakeholders, recognising the importance of ground level and bottom-up initiatives in leading the transition.
-Interconnected policy areas, such as climate mitigation, industrial strategy, and territorial cohesion will jointly address the challenges of digitalisation and green transition in order to modernise European industry and Europe’s economy.
+Construction is covered as a key, resource-intensive transition sector, together with textiles, electronics and plastics.
+The plan gives more importance to the empowerment of stakeholders, recognising the importance of ground level and bottom-up initiatives in leading the transition.
+Interconnected policy areas, such as climate mitigation, industrial strategy, and territorial cohesion jointly address the challenges of digitalisation and green transition in order to modernise European industry and Europe’s economy.